-Paradise Plays weren’t the only Biblical plays being performed in the medieval period.
+Paradise plays weren’t the only biblical plays being performed in the medieval period.
 One of the most famous is the Second Shepherds’ (or Shepherd’s; it’s unclear) Play, which combines a comic farce about sheep-stealing with a nativity story.
 One of the gifts presented to an infant Christ in the story is a bob of cherries.
 (Not holly, but cherries.)
 Some historians argue that this shows an association with red and green and Christmas that dates back centuries.

 Candidate 2: Holly

 Speaking of holly: It is yet another popular candidate for why green and red have come to represent Christmas.
-Religious Studies professor Bruce David Forbes theorizes that medieval Europeans were looking for something to do during the bleakness of winter.
+Religious studies professor Bruce David Forbes theorizes that medieval Europeans were looking for something to do during the bleakness of winter.
 So, why not party?

 And that party “would feature evergreens, as signs of life when everything else seems to have died, plus other plants that not only stay green but even bear fruit in the middle of winter, like holly or mistletoe.”
-(Although mistletoe berries are actually white.)
+(Mistletoe berries are actually white.)
 These bright reds and greens in the middle of winter may have made them natural (or obvious) candidates for the colors of Christmas.

 Candidate 3: Rood Screens

-In 2011, Cambridge University’s Spike Bucklow commented, “We ... recognize holly as being a quintessentially Christmas plant.
+In 2011, Cambridge University’s Spike Bucklow noted, “We ... recognize holly as being a quintessentially Christmas plant.
 That red and green is in our psyche because of the Victorians, but it was in their psyche because of the medieval paint that we can still see on 15th- and 16th-century rood screens.”

-Rood screens were an integral part of Western churches up until around the time of the Reformation.
-Their purpose was to separate the nave (where the congregation sits) from the chancel (around the altar, where the clergy would be) and were intricately designed with local saints, donors, or other figures.
+Rood screens were an integral part of Western churches until around the time of the Reformation.
+Their purpose was to separate the nave (where the congregation sits) from the chancel (around the altar, where the clergy would be) and were intricately carved with local saints, donors, or other figures.
 And colors.

 According to Bucklow, popular combinations of colors were red/green and blue/gold, with one pair of colors being watery (blue or green) and one fiery (gold or red).
 Bucklow suggests that these colors were part of a representative barrier—separating the more earthly parishioners from the more spiritual altar and sanctuary.